DataDog/documentation/content/en/agent/cluster_agent/event_collection.md

           value: "true"
       ```

-Enabling the leader election like so ensures that only one Cluster Agent collects the events.
+Enabling the leader election in this way ensures that only one Cluster Agent collects the events.

 ## Further Reading